thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

     The name and email values do not need to match to real information.
 It is a good practice to match to the info you would use on a remote repository, such as  GitHub, but it is not required.

 2. Execute these two commands, substituting your name and your email in the quotes.
 They are global commands and can be executed anywhere.

     ```bat
         git config --global user.email "you@example.com"
         git config --global user.name "Your Name"
     ```

 3. Execute these commands as follows.
 This will create a new folder called MyWebCourse and place it under local source control.
+You may or may not see the warnings as pictured.

 ![GitInit](screenshots/git-init.png)